manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/manage-targets/manage-targets.md

  -   An Oracle Cloud account
  -   Completed all previous labs successfully
- -   Logged in to Oracle EM in a web browser as *sysman*
+ -   Logged in to Oracle Enterprise Manager in a web browser as *sysman*

-## Task 1: View targets in Oracle EM
+## Task 1: View targets in EM

-In this task, you will view the existing targets in Oracle EM.
+In this task, you will view the existing targets in Oracle Enterprise Manager.

 1. From the **Targets** menu at the top, select **All Targets**.

     ![All targets](./images/em-target-001-alltargetsmenu.png " ")

-	The All Targets page displays a complete list of targets discovered by Oracle EM, such as hosts, Oracle homes, listeners, PDBs, and so on.
+	The All Targets page displays a complete list of targets discovered by Oracle Enterprise Manager, such as hosts, Oracle homes, listeners, PDBs, and so on.
     The values may differ depending on the system you are using.

     ![Targets home](./images/em-target-002-targethome.png " ")